Off the Books

 Think you may be a misclassified worker?
 Take this assessment to find out more.

-To report a business for suspected worker misclassification, use our online report form or call 573-751-1099.
+To report a business for suspected worker misclassification, use our online form or call 573-751-1099.

 For Employers